-- Treasury bonds mature after up to 30 years.
+- Treasury bonds mature up to 30 years.

-- TIPS are securities whose principal value goes up or down depending on whether inflation moves up or down.
+- TIPS are securities whose principal value goes up or down depending on the direction of inflation.

-Why invest: All of these are marketable securities that can be bought and sold either directly or through mutual funds.
+Why invest: All of these are highly liquid securities that can be bought and sold either directly or through mutual funds.

 Companies also issue bonds, which can come in relatively low-risk varieties (issued by large profitable companies) down to very risky ones.
-The lowest of the low are known as “junk bonds.”
+The lowest of the low are known as high-yield bonds or “junk bonds.”

 “There are high-yield corporate bonds that are low rate, low quality,” says Cheryl Krueger, founder of Growing Fortunes Financial Partners in Schaumburg, Illinois.
 “I consider those more risky because you have not just the interest rate risk, but the default risk as well.”